monyarm/NovelVM/README.md

 #### 7.8.2) Using Ogg Vorbis files for CD audio

 Use oggenc or some other vorbis encoder to encode the audio tracks to files.
-Name the files track1.ogg track2.ogg etc. ScummVM must be compiled with vorbis support to use this option.
+Name the files track1.ogg track2.ogg etc. NovelVM must be compiled with vorbis support to use this option.
 You will need to rip the files from the CD as a WAV file, then encode the vorbis files.
 This can be done with the following oggenc command line with the value after